 Integration promotion and services

-An integration service by which a municipality or Employment and Economic Development Office, together with an immigrant, assesses the immigrant’s skills, integration objectives and preparedness.
+An integration service by which a municipality or Employment, a wellbeing services county and Economic Development Office, together with an immigrant, assesses the immigrant’s skills, integration objectives and preparedness.
 In the initial assessment, the authority determines what services the person needs to support their integration.
 The initial assessment is based on the Integration Act (sections 9–10).

 Initial-stage services include basic information, advice and guidance, an initial assessment and an integration plan.